philmadden83/alexamino/README.md

 <p>
 The below code shows a speechet handling two intents.
-One with two different utterances (foo-intent) and another with one utterance but demonstrating the sometimes often requiredment to inspect Amazon Slot value formatting to determine the action to take (i.e. user asked for data "next saturday" vs asking for data "today").
+One with two different utterances (foo-intent) and another with one utterance but demonstrating the necessity to inspect Amazon Slot value formatting to determine an action to take (i.e. user asked for data "next saturday" vs asking for data "today").
 </p>

 ```java